rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-school.md

 0. Compare enterprise IoT devices and their risks
 0. Measure board temperature and other metrics
 0. Stress test the board to evaluate temperature within board cases
-0. Configure the Pi to display metrics

-### LESSON 3 - AWS cloud
+### PRODUCT 3 - Cloud-connected alerting devices

-A full LESSON is needed to understand the complexities of working with AWS

-0. Configure an Amazon IoT button to connect to AWS cloud
+0. Configure an Amazon IoT button that connect to AWS cloud reaches SMS, phones, and emails (<strong>"bathroom needs attention"</strong>).
-0. Configure the Pi to connect to AWS cloud running pre-built apps
+0. Configure the Pi to connect to AWS cloud running pre-built apps (<strong>water leak detector</strong>).

-### LESSON 4 - local servers
+### PRODUCT 4 - Local server

 Make use of the Pi being constantly on:

-0. Configure the Pi to do work based on a schedule
+0. Configure the Pi to do <strong>work based on a schedule</strong>.
-0. Configure the Pi as a Gitlab server to mirror changes on laptops
+0. Configure the Pi as a <strong>Gitlab server</strong>
+   that mirrors changes on laptops for complete data recovery
 0. Connect large USB drives to the Pi
-0. Configure the Pi as a NAS server to store files
+0. Configure the Pi as a <strong>NAS server</strong> to store files
-0. Configure the Pi as a Media server to serve music, movies, and pictures

-### LESSON 5 - hardware power options
+### PRODUCT 5 - Autonomous outdoor device

 0. Power the Pi using 12V batteries from automobiles
 0. Select small batteries and solar panels to power the Pi untethered
 0. Predict battery life
 0. Define battery maintenance alert mechanisms

-### LESSON 6 - Use sensors
+### PRODUCT 6 - Predictive alerts from sensors

+0. Connect a buzzer to the Pi
 0. Connect indoor ambiant sensors to the Pi
+0. Configure alert conditions (water leak detector)
 0. Predict trends based on statistics gathered
 0. Correlate multiple metrics (indoor and outdoor temperature)
-0. Identify other sensors to sense the environment
+0. Evaluate limits of various sensors to environmental sensors
-0. Compare Pi vs. Arduino

-### LESSON 7 - Move it with actuators
+### PRODUCT 7 - Move things with actuators

-0. Connect acutuators to move things
+Make things move on a schedule or event.

+0. Compare Pi vs. Arduino and others
 0. Calculate physics formulas for space, weight, and volume
-0. Communicate with others using the Pi
 0. Conduct repetitive tests for safety

-### LESSON 8 - Use cameras and microphones
+### PRODUCT 8 - Recordings with cameras and microphones

 0. Identify options for recording images and video
 0. Design for weather-proof configurations